JDureau/plague-UK-1665/README.md

 plague-UK-1665
 ==============

-The analysis of historic and recent records of plague epidemics have grought into relief surprising discrepancies between between the characteristics of past and present epidemics that we had so far been attributing to plague.
-For example, [Mark Welford and Brian Bossak][1] have shown that while current laboratory-confirmed casesgenerally occur between November and April, Medieval Black Death epidemics recurrently burst between April and October.
+The analysis of historic and recent records of plague epidemics have brought into relief surprising discrepancies between the characteristics of past and present epidemics that we had so far been all attributing to plague.
+For example, [Mark Welford and Brian Bossak][1] have shown that while current laboratory-confirmed cases generally occur between November and April, Medieval Black Death epidemics recurrently burst between April and October.
 Have we been wrongly attributing the Black Death epidemics to the bubonic and pneumonic plagues?
 This question remains open, and we are simply going to illustrate here how mechanistic models could be used to provide further insight into the characteristics of present and historic epidemics.